-Then one day I was driving my car and had a eureka moment.
+Then one day I was driving my car and had an eureka moment.
 I had to start from the bottom upwards.
-This way the first layer I created had the smallest holes.
-The next layer on top of that had a bit more holes and so on and so on.
+This way the first layer I created had the smallest holes and thus least room for deviations.
+The next layer on top of that had slightly bigger holes and so on and so on.

 But I did not want to take away too much material as I wanted the plinth to be as massive as possible to get a good solid and heavy base.
 I used some ingeneous method to get the plinth up to the measures I wanted.
 The finish of it is done using a mix of BeeWax and Carnauba wax.